Internet Connectivity Problems? Troubleshoot With These Tips

 You’ve heard the jokes about being unable to survive without Wi-Fi, but for many people, no internet is a serious problem.
 With the rise in remote working and learning, a solid Wi-Fi connection has become integral to many people’s lives and incomes.

 Perhaps an even more frustrating problem than permanently disabled internet is intermittent internet.
-An internet connection that goes off and on again, with little indication as to why, is a headache for many.
+Many people find it frustrating when their internet connection goes off and on again, with little indication as to why.

 Though intermittent internet can seem to have no rhyme or reason, there generally is a cause behind it.
 As a Wi-Fi and smart home installation company, we’re here to discuss a few of the common ones.